The Longest Mission

 If you like Brumley Family Branches, please sign up to receive future posts.

-Thank you to all the men and women who serve in the United States of America Armed Services in the past, in the present, and in the future.
+Thank you to all the people who serve in the United States of America Armed Services in the past, in the present, and in the future.